 Even the banking monopoly is forced to take into consideration technological progress.
 Peer-to-peer loans from ordinary people, non-bank wire transfers, and crowd funding invade the inner sanctum.
 Bitcoin experiment went even further, in order to prove the possibility of an independent e-currency existence which entirely based on blockchain technology.

-Lots of latest technology startups rocketed on sharing economy concept.
+Lots of latest technology startups rocketed on implementing sharing economy concept through Design Thinking.
 For example, AirBNB started offering peer-to-peer property rental in 2008 and evaluated at a 10B dollars six years later.
 Sharing platforms are all around us: Uber for taxi, GitHab for coding, eBay for selling, Alibaba for wholesaling, TaskRabbit for helping, DogVacay for pets, GetAround for car rent, Parking Panda for parking, Postmates for delivery, Zopa for loans, Kickstarter for crowd-funding, Bitcoin for currency, Skillshare for education, Vayable for travel, 3DHubs for 3D printing, TransferWise for payments, Acorns for saving, LendingClub for investing and so on.

 All of them are only marketplaces, they did not create and do not own the products they sell.